milgrim2023/human-speed/_posts/2025-01-29-favourite-work.md

 * Deer, hares, rabbits, and a lovely 3-legged dog along the fields around Commercial End
 * The sun rising across the fields as you ride to Stow Cum Quy
 * The raven family just after the A14 underpass
-* Woodland gravel where you leat expect it
+* Woodland gravel where you least expect it
 * Cows and sheep on the meadows in Cambridge

 ![Tour Image]({{ site.baseurl }}/images/posts/2025-01-29-komoot.jpg)